志萍的三分田

 clearly or speak 使大吃一惊,使目瞪口呆)

-Chandler: Kinda puts that whole pillow thing in perspective, huh, Mon?
+Chandler: That puts that whole pillow thing in perspective, huh?
+Mon?

 huh: people use 'Huh?' at the end of questions, suggestions, etc., especially when they want someone to agree with